 - Host a group interview with some type of gamified simulation.

 It’s important that company leaders and anyone involved in hiring be honest with themselves about their unconscious biases.
 While often not malicious, everyone has some degree of bias.
-The sooner you recognize it, the sooner you can take intentional actions to overcome it.
+The sooner you recognize it, the sooner you can take intentional actions to overcome it and make sure you’re being checked on it.

-Unconscious biases within the hiring process can destroy your company’s chances of finding a valuable employee by turning off certain candidates, reducing your candidate pool, and even putting in kink in your talent pipeline.
+Unconscious biases within the hiring process can destroy your company’s chances of finding a valuable employee by turning off certain candidates, reducing your candidate pool, and limiting your talent pipeline.
 Check your biases with these practical steps:

 - Do not include gender-specific language in job descriptions